Bharat Wagon and Engineering

-Bharat Wagon and Engineering Limited (BWEL) is a Public Sector Undertaking (PSU) of the Government of India and is a subsidiary of Bharat Bhari Udyog Nigam.
+Bharat Wagon and Engineering Limited (BWEL) was a Public Sector Undertaking (PSU) of the Government of India as a subsidiary of Bharat Bhari Udyog Nigam.
 The company was established on 4 December 1978 after taking over and merging two sick companies - Arthur Butler & Co and Britannia Engineering Company.

 At one time, BWEL was the largest rail wagon manufacturer in India.
 In fiscal 2006, the company enjoyed aggregated revenues of ₹154.4 million.

 Plants

 Headquartered in Patna, the company has two manufacturing plants, both located in Bihar, one in Muzaffarpur and the other in Mokama.
 Both of these plants are located directly next to railway stations and they come equipped with railway sidings and other facilities such as assured power supply.
 The MUzaffarpur plant sits on prime urban land in the heart of the city.
 The Mokama plant, on the other hand, is situated in the middle of a forested area.